MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - File Explorer and PowerShell can unprotect these files, or reprotect them with Azure Information Protection.

-- File Explore, PowerShell, and the Azure Information Protection scanner can label these files.
+- File Explorer, PowerShell, and the Azure Information Protection scanner can label these files.

 - The Azure Information Protection scanner can inspect these files for sensitive information.